 How to get to Sudelfeld-Bayrischzell:

-Remember: No skiing holiday without skiing!
+Remember: No ski holiday without skis!